 INTERNATIONAL HERDER SOCIETY

-As of now, ten biennial international conferences have been held in Monterey (1985), Stanford (1987), Charlottesville (1990), Bochum (1992), Weimar (1994), Monterey (1996), Madison (1998), Weimar (2000), Houston (2002), Saarbrücken (2004), Madison, Wisconsin (2006) and Jena (2008).
-The papers of eight of these conferences have been published as books.
-The next IHS conference will take place in 2010 at the University of Notre Dame, Indiana.
+As of now, seventeen biennial international conferences have been held in Monterey (1985), Stanford (1987), Charlottesville (1990), Bochum (1992), Weimar (1994), Monterey (1996), Madison (1998), Weimar (2000), Houston (2002), Saarbrücken (2004), Madison, Wisconsin (2006), Jena (2008), Notre dame (2010), Schloss Beuggen (2012), West Lafayette (2014), Kassel (2016), Parainen (2018) and Ottawa (2021).
+The papers of thirteen of these conferences have been published as books.

 From 1996 on, papers have been integrated into the Herder Yearbook.
 As an affiliate society, the IHS organizes special sections at the annual national meeting of the American Society for Eighteenth-Century Studies (ASECS).
 On an irregular basis, the IHS organizes sections on the annual meetings of the Modern Language Association (MLA) and the German Studies Association (GSA).